Question: Is lower back pain early pregnancy sign of miscarriage?

 3. Sciatica pain

-Sciatica pain is usually common in the lower back (lumbar region) and radiates to your thighs, knees, leg, and foot.
+Sciatica pain is usually common in the lower back (lumbar region) and radiates down your thighs, knees, leg and foot.

-This type of pregnancy back pain usually occurs because you have a herniated disc and may be worse when you are sitting.
-However, it’s not very likely you will have sciatica during pregnancy.
-Only 1 percent of pregnant mothers will get this type of pain.
+This type of pregnancy back pain usually occurs because you have irritation or compression of the sciatic nerve (for example from a herniated disc) and may be worse when you are sitting.
+However, true sciatica is not very common in pregnancy – only a small percentage of pregnant mothers will get this type of pain.
+Wikipedia

 Is lower back pain early pregnancy sign of miscarriage?

-Firstly, having lower back pain in the lower back is common after your third month of pregnancy and may continue till you are term
+Firstly, having lower back pain is very common after your third month of pregnancy and may continue till you are term.

-Secondly, having low back pain is possible in the first trimester and may not mean a miscarriage if you’ve experienced a severe pain before your pregnancy.
+Secondly, having low back pain is possible in the first trimester and often does not mean a miscarriage, especially if you’ve experienced back pain before your pregnancy or after certain movements or posture.

-Thirdly, a mild or severe lower back pain with vaginal bleeding and stomach cramps is not normal in pregnancy.
+Thirdly, a mild or severe lower back pain together with vaginal bleeding and stomach (pelvic) cramps is not normal in pregnancy and you should be checked.

-Other symptoms you experience if back pain is due to a miscarriage are
+Other symptoms you may experience if back pain is due to a miscarriage are:

 ⇒ Blood clots from vagina

-Blood clots that are big, black with increased vaginal bleeding is a sign you are having a miscarriage.
+Blood clots that are big, dark or red with increased vaginal bleeding can be a sign you are having a miscarriage.
+Sometimes there may also be greyish-white pregnancy tissue mixed with the blood.
+Cleveland Clinic+1

-Depending on your gestational age, you will already have had symptoms of pregnancy
+Depending on your gestational age, you may already have had symptoms of pregnancy.

 Very early in pregnancy, you may feel like vomiting with body weakness.
 Other symptoms during early pregnancy are food craving and aversion, increased urination, belly cramps and mood changes.